What are Crystals? (Geology)

 Quartz is made up of silicon and oxygen atoms.
 An atom is the smallest unit of matter that forms a chemical element.

 When sodium and chlorine atoms join together in an orderly repeating pattern they form molecules.
 The molecules stack together to form a crystal.
 Once combined the crystals form a chemical compound called sodium chloride.
 This mineral called halite is better known as salt.

 Another type of crystal is a snowflake.
 Snow is almost pure crystallised water.

 The repeating three dimensional pattern of the atoms defines the external shape of the crystal.
 This is seen as flat faces arranged in geometric forms.
 Geometric means patterns made up of straight lines and shapes such as squares, triangles or rectangles.

-There are seven different arrangements of crystal symmetry and all minerals belong to one of these groups.
+There are seven different arrangements of crystal symmetry.
+All minerals belong to one of these groups.
 All crystals are symmetrical because they're built up of repeating geometric patterns.

-Our first photo is a cluster of quartz crystals.
-Courtesy of Stan Celestian.
+Our first picture is a cluster of quartz crystals.
+Photo courtesy of Stan Celestian.
 The second is cube-shaped fluorite crystals on quartz.
 Courtesy of Ron Wolf.
-Both photos are clickable and redirect to the original non-compressed photo.
+Both pictures are clickable and redirect to the original non-compressed photo.